 For example, if the purchase price of your home is $600,000, your minimum down payment will be 5% on the first $500,000, for a total of $25,000.
 On the remaining $100,000, your minimum down payment will be 10%, for a total of $10,000.
 Add both totals together and your minimum total down payment would be $35,000.

 For more information, the Government of Canada’s website offers an extensive down payment guide with requirements for purchasing homes.

-The Tax-Free Savings Account can also be a great place to save your down payment money.
-The money can grow tax free in this account.
+A TFSA (Tax-Free Savings Account) can also be a great place to save your down payment money.
+The money can grow tax-free in this account.
 This means you won’t have to pay income tax on the money you earn as it grows in this account.
 Consult with your financial planner or advisor for more information about Tax-Free Savings Accounts.

 RRSP Account Holders

-If you have an RRSP, you can withdraw up to $25,000 per person or $50,000 per couple to use for your down payment.
+If you have an RRSP (Registered Retirement Savings Plan), you can withdraw up to $25,000 per person or $50,000 per couple to use for your down payment.
 This amount is non-taxable if you repay it within 15 years.